UT Tyler Grants: Funding Your Success

 The TPEG program provides limited state financial aid for UT Tyler undergraduate and graduate students with exceptional financial need.

-To qualify for consideration, students must be enrolled for a minimum of 6 credit hours per semester.
-Annual award amounts range from $400 to $2,000 and are based on the availability of funds.
+To qualify for disbursement, students must be enrolled for a minimum of six credit hours per semester.
+Annual award amounts range from $100 to $1,500 and are based on the availability of funds.

 Education Affordability Grant (Ed Aff)

-UT Tyler provides limited, need-based grant funding of up to $2,000 per semester to assist undergraduate and graduate students with exceptional financial need.
-To qualify for consideration, undergraduate students must be enrolled in at least 12 credit hours at UT Tyler.
-Graduate students must be enrolled in at least 9 credit hours at UT Tyler.
+UT Tyler provides limited, need-based grant funding of up to $1,500 per semester to assist undergraduate and graduate students with exceptional financial need.
+To qualify for disbursement students must be classified as Texas residents and must be enrolled in at least 6 credit hours at UT Tyler.

 TEXAS Grant Program

 Awards must be made no later than 16 months after the month of high school graduation.
-Students who meet program requirements can receive a continuation of this award for up to 150 semester credit hours, a maximum of 6 years, or until they complete a baccalaureate degree, depending on their first-award year.
+Students who meet program requirements may receive a continuation of this award for up to 150 semester credit hours, a maximum of five years or until receipt of the first baccalaureate degree, whichever comes first from the start of the first award year.

-Students who meet program requirements may receive awards for up to 90 semester credit hours, a maximum of 4 years, or until they complete a baccalaureate degree, whichever comes first.
-For continuation of this award, UT Tyler students must complete at least 24 semester credit hours, with a 75% completion rate and with a minimum overall GPA of 2.5.
+Students who meet program requirements based on receipt of an associate degree may receive awards for up to 90 semester credit hours, a maximum of three years from the start of the first award year, or until receipt of the first baccalaureate degree, whichever comes first.
+For renewal of this award, students must complete at least 24 semester credit hours with a minimum overall GPA of 2.5.

-Students transferring TEXAS Grant renewal eligibility from a previous college/university must notify the UT Tyler Office of Financial Aid by the deadlines listed below:
+Students transferring TEXAS Grant renewal eligibility from a previous college/university must complete FAFSA or TASFA by January 1 and notify the UT Tyler Office of Financial Aid by the deadlines listed below:

 Fall: Oct.
 1